asanzdiego/markdownslides/doc/md/readme.md

   which are nothing more than plain text files with extension md, and a lightweight markup (we should know it but it is very simple).

+## Creation (II)

-- Once created the md files, we can **generate html, html-slides y pdf-slides with a script**.
+- Once created the md files, **we can generate with an script**.

+    - reveal-slides
+    - reveal-pdf-slides
+    - deck-slides
+    - pdf-beamer
+    - pdf
+    - html
+    - docx
+    - odt

 ## Build